Thiruthani (film)

 Thiruthani is a 2012 Indian Tamil-language vigilante action film written and directed by Perarasu, who has also composed the soundtrack and background score.
-The film stars Bharath and Sunaina in the lead roles, while Rajkiran, Pandiarajan and Ashish Vidyarthi play other pivotal roles.
-The cinematography was handled by K. Bala while V. Jaishankar handles the editing.

-Thiruthani was released on 19 October 2012, where it received highly negative reviews from critics and became a box-office bomb.
+Marketed with the tagline, "Action Avatharam", the film stars Bharath and Sunaina in the lead roles, while Rajkiran, Pandiarajan and Ashish Vidyarthi play other pivotal roles.
+Kottachi and National Award winning actor Appukutty provide the much needed comic relief.
+The cinematography was handled by K. Bala and editing by V. Jaishankar.
+Thiruthani was released on 19 October 2012.

 Plot

 Velu is a gym instructor who beats up men who cause trouble to his sister for celebrating Diwali.
 Duraipandi is an ex-military officer, who proudly watches the fight along with many others, but becomes furious when Velu refuses to save an athlete from having his leg broken, despite his pleas for help.
 It is here that Velu justifies his actions, saying that everyone stood watching as his unconscious mother was left locked up in a burning building for fear that they would be killed by the local goons.
 Later, Velu gets involved in an accident causing severe damages to his skull, where the doctor privately tells him that he would only live for another 6 months.
 Unable to bear the thought of his family being depressed upon his death, Velu becomes harsh with them, believing that this would make them hate him.

 Seeing this, Duraipandi advises Velu to kill the local goons so that everyone can live peacefully and that he will not face prison term as he is about to die.
 Under the name of Thiruthani, Velu starts to kill the goons and soon becomes one of the most wanted criminals.
 Andiyappan is a corrupt minister who orders the police to kill Thiruthani in a police encounter.
 Shocked at this news, the doctor informs Thiruthani that he lied about his condition only because of Duraipandi's request.
 Enraged, Thiruthani advances on Duraipandi only to find out that the latter has lost one leg in the army.
 Thiruthani decides to surrender to the police, but is attacked by Andiyappan and his henchmen.
 A fight ensues where Thiruthani kills them and Duraipandi takes the blame for the murders where he gets shot by the police.
 In the aftermath, Velu continues his vigilantism against the goons under the pseudonym of Swami Malai.